What is an MCA Loan?

 Merchant cash advances have several components you must understand when pursuing this type of business funding.
 The general process goes like this:

-• Repay the advance with a percentage of your future credit card sales.
+- Repay the advance with a percentage of your future debit and credit card payments.

 Advance Amounts

-The advance amount is how much cash your business receives.
-Most MCA funders base your advance amount on previous credit card receipts since credit card transactions are the source of repayment.
+The advance amount is the amount of cash your business receives.
+Most MCA funders base the advance amount on previous credit card receipts and monthly revenue, as credit card transactions are the primary source of repayment.
+The MCA provider sends the advance as an upfront sum of cash.

 Some funders base the amount on your average monthly credit card sales.
-Others might give you a total of your previous three months’ sales.
+Others might give you a total of your sales for the previous three months.
 It depends on your MCA company, personal credit score, and financials.

 Many merchant cash advance providers also limit how much you can receive.
 MCAs through our network of funders have a maximum of $1 million.

+Merchant cash advances charge a factor rate, rather than a traditional interest rate.
 The factor rate is the financing charge for the advance.
 It’s how the MCA funder makes its money.
-Factor rates are different from a standard loan interest rate.
-It’s also sometimes called a capital fee or discount rate.
+Factor rates differ from standard loan interest rates.
+It’s also sometimes referred to as a capital fee or discount rate.

-Unlike interest rates, which are usually a percentage, factor rates are expressed as a decimal.
+Unlike interest rates, which are typically expressed as a percentage, factor rates are expressed as a decimal.
 Calculating the amount you’ll owe is easy, but MCA factor rates are often much more expensive than a loan APR.

 Factor rates can range from 1.05 to 1.9.
 The rate you receive is usually based on your perceived credit risk.